Skip to Content

 Kameyama Park

 Most people turn back when the Kyoto bamboo forest path ends, but we continued south into Kameyama Park.
 There is an amazing viewpoint of the Katsura River running through the mountain valley.
-The park also has little covered areas with benches and a large kid’s play area.
+The park also has little covered areas with benches and a large kids playground.

 Once at the end of the river we walked across the bridge to a little island for lunch.
 There are plenty of covered places to stop for lunch on the island.